isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>B) [Short-Term Visitors and Long-Term Pass Holders only] Apply for Vaccinated Travel Pass (VTP) </b></i>

 All short-term visitors and long-term pass holders must apply for a VTP.
 The VTP can only be used for travel on designated VTL flights.
 Applications must be made between 7 and 60 calendar days before the intended date of entry, together with the QR code of the traveller’s vaccination certificate (if available).
 Applications are free of charge.
-Successful applicants will receive their approved VTP via email. <b><a href="https://go.gov.sg/vtl-portal" target="_blank">Click here to apply for a VTP</a></b> (applications for travellers departing from Finland, Malaysia and Sweden start on 22 Nov 2021).
+Successful applicants will receive their approved VTP via email. <b><a href="https://go.gov.sg/vtl-portal" target="_blank">Click here to apply for a VTP</a></b>

 Unvaccinated children aged 12 and below in this calendar year are eligible to enter Singapore on the VTL without applying for a VTP (e.g. a child turning 12 this year is eligible).
 However, they must comply with all other <a href="/vtl/conditions" target="_blank">VTL conditions</a>, including being accompanied by a <a href="/health/vtsg" target="_blank">fully vaccinated</a> VTL traveller.